doctorfree/RoonCommandLine/markdown/list_radio.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-List_radio is distributed under an Open Source license.
+LIST_RADIO is distributed under an Open Source license.
-See the file LICENSE in the List_radio source distribution for information on terms &amp; conditions for accessing and otherwise using List_radio and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the LIST_RADIO source distribution for information on terms &amp; conditions for accessing and otherwise using LIST_RADIO and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://gitlab.com/doctorfree/RoonCommandLine/issues